 You got the job!
 Congratulations!
 After weeks (or months) of looking, you landed a coveted position.
 The hard work is over, right?
 Not so fast.
 While getting the job is a major accomplishment, you still need to start out on the right foot.
 Here are ten tips for starting a new job:

-1. Catch the worm—Plan on arriving 10-15 minutes before your work day starts, including parking, walking, and elevator time.
+Plan on arriving 10-15 minutes before your workday starts, including parking, walking and elevator time.
 Practice the drive during your typical commuting hour.
 Twenty minutes door to door on a Sunday afternoon may turn into two hours on a Monday morning.

-3. Know your boss—Who will be your supervisor on your first day?
+Who will be your supervisor on your first day?
 You may have interviewed with the hiring manager, but she may not be supervising you.
 Get contact information ahead of time.
-Also find out what the protocol will be for checking in that morning.
+Also, find out what the protocol will be for checking in that morning.
 Do you ask at the front desk or go up to the correct floor?
 This may seem insignificant, but these kinds of details will save time and eliminate confusion.

-7. Take notes!—Your first day can be overwhelming—new place, people, and technology.
+Starting a new job is overwhelming—a new place, people and technology.
 You won’t be able to remember everything, so write it down!
 You’ll want to refer to your notes if you have questions.
 Waiting to ask your manager or another employee could negatively impact your performance.

 By following these ten tips for starting a new job, you can guarantee that your first day—and the weeks that follow—will be a success!